-PRINT N AME: DA ATE:
+PRINT NAME: DATE: ------------- ------- --

-receiving received E g to your student medical records, you do not recan annual TB skin test may include a previous has BCG Vaccine, allergic reaction to a previous skin ative chest x-ray is required (within the last two istory of a pen test, or other ositive TB skin test, history of having
+According to your student medical records, you do not receive annual TB skin testing.
+The reason for not receiving an annual TB skin test may include a previous history of a positive TB skin test, history of having received BCG Vaccine, allergic reaction to a previous skin test, or other medical contraindications.
+An initial negative chest x-ray is required (within the last two (2) years).

-of the sym symptoms appetite, a suspected provider a ays are not required on an annual basis by East Conptoms of active pulmonary TB which include consistent with TB also include fever, chills, nit and weight loss.
-TB should be considered in per of having TB will be referred for a complete most their expense. list below as to any symptoms you may have. ough, chest p ght sweats, l sons who ha pain, and hecoming ve these sy nemoptysis.
-Systemic tired easily, loss of symptoms.
-Persons
+Chest x-rays are not required on an annual basis by East Central College.
+However, you should be aware of the symptoms of active pulmonary TB which include cough, chest pain, and hemoptysis.
+Systemic symptoms consistent with TB also include fever, chills, night sweats, becoming tired easily, loss of appetite, and weight loss.
+TB should be considered in persons who have these symptoms.
+Persons suspected of having TB will be referred for a complete medical evaluation by their personal healthcare provider at their expense.

+Check the list below as to any symptoms you may have.

-Yes No ٦
+Yes No

-Cough 168 110 -
+Cough

 Chest Pain

-Hemoptysis (coughing & spitting up blood) -
+Hemoptysis (coughing & spitting up blood)

 Fever

 Chills

+Night Sweats

-Night Sweats Tire Easily -
+Tire Easily

-Loss of Appetite -
+Loss of Appetite

 Weight Loss

-Weight Loss

-SIGNATU JRE: DATE:
+SIGNATURE: DATE:

-Please cor mplete and return this questionnaire to the ECC Nursing Dep artment by y the following date:
+Please complete and return this questionnaire to the ECC Nursing Department by the following date:

-Source: CDC, Recommendations & Reports Guidel mycobacterium tuberculosis in Health-care • venting the e Transmission of
+Source: CDC, Recommendations & Reports Guidelines for Preventing the Transmission of mycobacterium tuberculosis in Health-care Settings.

-December 2008
+December 2008 Reviewed: May 2017, May 2018, May 2019, May 2020, May 2021, May 2022, May 2023, May 2024, May 2025 Revised: May 2013